microsoft/openvmm/Guide/src/user_guide/openhcl/run.md

 * * *

-To get started, ensure you have a copy of an OpenHCL IGVM firmware image:
+To get started, ensure you have a copy of an OpenHCL IGVM firmware image, via one of the following options:

 ## Building OpenHCL